Civilians among over 100 victims of Libya mines: UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TRIPOLI: Mines have killed or wounded more than 100 people, including many civilians, south of Libya’s capital following deadly combat between rival forces, the UN said on Sunday.
+TRIPOLI: Mines have killed or wounded more than 100 people, including many civilians, south of Libya´s capital following deadly combat between rival forces, the UN said Sunday.